Ramakm/python_bootcamp_IIIT-Banglore/README.md

           2. Hurdles race Reeborg has entered a hurdles race.
 Make him run the course: link to see the code and play the game is here: https://reeborg.ca/reeborg.html?                lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Hurdle%201&url=worlds%2Ftutorial_en%2Fhurdle1.json

           3. Paint_Area_Calculator:You are painting a wall.
 The instructions on the paint can says that 1 can of paint can cover  square meters of wall.
-Given a random height and width of wall, calculate how many cans of paint you'll need to buy
+Given a random height and width of wall, calculate how many cans of paint you'll need to buy.

+          4. Prime Number: Prime numbers are numbers that can only be cleanly divided by themselves and 1.